Rights of Englishmen: Legacy in United States law

-The American colonies had since the 17th century been fertile ground for liberalism within the center of European political discourse.
+The American colonies had since the 17th century been fertile ground for liberalism within the center of European political discourse in the Age of Enlightenment.
 However, as the ratification of the Declaration of Independence approached, the issue among the colonists of which particular rights were significant became divisive.
 George Mason, one of the Founding Fathers of the United States, stated that "We claim nothing but the liberty and privileges of Englishmen in the same degree, as if we had continued among our brethren in Great Britain."

 Owing to its inclusion in the standard legal treatises of the 19th century, (Note: Compiled by Edward Coke, William Blackstone, and James Kent.)
 Calvin's Case was well known in the early judicial history of the United States.
 Consideration of the case by the United States Supreme Court and by state courts transformed it into a rule regarding American citizenship and solidified the concept of jus soli – the right by which nationality or citizenship can be recognised to any individual born in the territory of the related state – as the primary determining factor controlling the acquisition of citizenship by birth.

 The Supreme Court Justice Joseph P. Bradley asserted that the "rights of Englishmen" were a foundation of American law in his dissenting opinion on the Slaughter-House Cases, the first Supreme Court interpretation of the Fourteenth Amendment to the United States Constitution, in 1873.
 (Note: In his dissenting decision, Bradley wrote:

 The people of this country brought with them to its shores the rights of Englishmen, the rights which had been wrested from English sovereigns at various periods of the nation's history....
 England has no written constitution, it is true, but it has an unwritten one, resting in the acknowledged, and frequently declared, privileges of Parliament and the people, to violate which in any material respect would produce a revolution in an hour.
 A violation of one of the fundamental principles of that constitution in the Colonies, namely, the principle that recognizes the property of the people as their own, and which, therefore, regards all taxes for the support of government as gifts of the people through their representatives, and regards taxation without representation as subversive of free government, was the origin of our own revolution.